-- Increase out nation's energy independence by offsetting imports from countries that are unstable or unfriendly to U.S. interests;
+- Increase our nation's energy independence by offsetting imports from countries that are unstable or unfriendly to U.S. interests;

-- Provide local job opportunities during construction in Minnesota and North Dakota, with the expectation that 50 percent of the anticipated 3,000 construction jobs are filled by Minnesotans and North Dakotans;
+- Provide local job opportunities during construction in Minnesota and North Dakota, with the expectation that 50 percent of the anticipated 3,000 construction jobs will be filled by Minnesotans and North Dakotans;

 - Increase revenue at local hospitality and other businesses providing equipment, supplies and materials; and

-- Increase property tax revenue in each county crossed by the Project.
+Increase property tax revenue in each county the Project crosses.

-Since 1949, the foundation of Enbridge’s business has been the safe and reliable operation of its energy transportation facilities.
+Since 1949, the cornerstone of our business has been the safe and reliable operation of our energy transportation facilities.
 We maintain the highest safety standards and best practices to protect our employees, residents and natural resources along our pipelines.
-Enbridge designs, constructs, operates and maintains its facilities to comply with or exceed applicable laws and regulations.
+Protecting people and the environment is our first priority.
+We design, construct, operate, and maintain our facilities to comply with or exceed applicable laws and regulations.

-- The new pipeline will generally follow Enbridge’s existing pipelines and/or other infrastructure right-of-way.
-In Minnesota, more than 75 percent of the route follows pipelines and other infrastructure already in operation.
+- Generally, the new pipeline will follow Enbridge’s existing pipelines and/or other infrastructure right-of-way.
+In Minnesota, more than 75 percent of the route will follow pipelines and other infrastructure already in operation.

-- Enbridge will also install a new pump station and tanks for Sandpiper in Clearbrook, Minn.
+- Enbridge will also install a new pump station and tanks for Sandpiper in Clearbrook, Minnesota.

 - Sandpiper will be a long-term, reliable transportation link from North Dakota to a variety of markets.
 It will transport Bakken crude to Enbridge terminals in Clearbrook and Superior.
 From these terminals, the crude oil can be shipped through Enbridge pipelines and other third-party pipelines to U.S. and eastern Canadian refineries.